zesk/build/README.md

 - `bash` functions work on all Unix-style operating systems
 - Build, deployment and management tools for pipelines and production systems (system setup, services, cron, permissions separations)
-- Operating system differences supported automatically
+- Operating system differences in many tools supported automatically

 This code toolkit depends solely on [`bash`](https://www.gnu.org/software/bash/manual/bash.html) and a few other binaries (`jq`) and a conscientious decision has been made to not depend on any other language libraries, as of 2025 support for Bash 3 and 4 remains stable.